amouat/dim/README.md

 Distraction-free writing with Docker and Vim.

-Dim creates a standalone and isolated Vim install tailored for editing text documents (especially markdown) in a "distraction free" manner.
+Dim creates a standalone and isolated Vim install tailored for editing text documents (especially markdown) in a "distraction free" manner (think Writeroom or iA Writer).

 The use of Docker means dim will not interfere with your existing Vim install or vimrc.
 You can safely play with dim without worrying about breaking your